hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803553v1-multirag-a-knowledge-guided-framework-for-mitigating-hallucination-i.md

 ---
 layout: default
-title: MultiRAG: A Knowledge-guided Framework for Mitigating Hallucination in Multi-source Retrieval Augmented Generation
+title: "MultiRAG: A Knowledge-guided Framework for Mitigating Hallucination in Multi-source Retrieval Augmented Generation"
 ---

 # MultiRAG: A Knowledge-guided Framework for Mitigating Hallucination in Multi-source Retrieval Augmented Generation